camunda/camunda-docs/versioned_docs/version-8.1/self-managed/zeebe-deployment/operations/backpressure.md

 ### Terminology

-- **RTT** - Round Trip Time: The time between when the request is accepted by the broker and when the response to the request is sent back to the gateway.
+- **RTT** - Round-Trip Time, known as the time between when the request is accepted by the broker and when the response to the request is sent back to the gateway.
 - **Inflight count** - The number of requests accepted by the broker but the response is not yet sent.
 - **Limit** - Maximum number of flight requests.
 When the inflight count is above the limit, any new incoming request is rejected.